Now that you’ve completed your application, you’ll shortly hear from us to book an information session for your course.

 Prepare - but don't be scared to ask questions

 You should also think about what else you need to know about starting a course at college.
 Have a chat with your parents / guardians beforehand and find out if there is anything they’d like to know and make notes of the questions you’d like to ask.
-You’ll always get the opportunity and it will show the interviewer that you’re actively interested in their course if you prepare a few questions to ask.
+You’ll always get the opportunity and it will show the tutor that you’re actively interested in their course if you prepare a few questions to ask.

-Review your interview invitation
+Review your information session invitation

 Be yourself and leave a good first impression

-Our interview session will likely be the first opportunity you've had to meet your course director - it's your chance to leave a good first impression.
+Our information session session will likely be the first opportunity you've had to meet your course director - it's your chance to leave a good first impression.
 We'd like to know what you are good at, what your future plans are and what you'd like to get out of college.
 Paul Gibson, Programme Manager for Creative Arts, said "We want to see that you are enthuastic about the course you've applied for.
 We want to hear you talk about and describe what it is that you are looking forward to about studying at college".